Updated by Riley J. Dennis on December 6th, 2016.

 Backups should be a crucial aspect of your regular tech-based routine.
 They are a lifesaver no matter who you are, especially when you use your phone for everything in your day-to-day life: text messages, apps, documents, contacts, and more.

 Titanium Backup is the one that often pops up in backup-related discussions.
 It’s fast, it’s unobtrusive, it’s effective–everything you could ever need.
 For the advanced features, you’ll need Titanium Backup Pro.
+And this app does require root access.

 The actual process for backing up and restoring backups is dependent on the app you use, but the general idea is the same.
 The app will have an action to backup different parts of your phone (data, apps, settings, etc.) and that info will be stored on your phone’s SD card.
 That same app can read those backups and restore them if you need to.